Noriega402/veterinaria/README.md

 ## Server Requirements

-PHP version 7.3 or higher is required, with the following extensions installed:
+PHP version 7.3 or less than 8.0 is required, with the following extensions installed:

 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library